-The Compensation Committee's assessment of each corporate goal on the sliding scale resulted in a total of 80 points out of the 100 points possible for corporate goal achievement in 2010.
+The Compensation Committee's assessment of each corporate goal on the sliding scale resulted in a total of 73 points out of the 100 points possible for corporate goal achievement in 2013.

 Consistent with the Company's compensation philosophy, the evaluation of the achievement of individual goals by each executive (other than the CEO) begins with a written self-assessment, which is submitted to the CEO.
 The CEO prepares a written evaluation based on the executive's self-assessment, the CEO's own evaluation of the executive's performance, and input from others within the Company.
 Whether and to what extent an executive's individual goals were met is determined on an aggregate, rather than goal-by-goal, basis.
-For 2010, it was determined that the Company's Senior Vice President, Chief Financial Officer and Secretary and the Company's Executive Vice President, Product Development both achieved their individual goals on an aggregate basis.
+For 2013, it was determined that the Company's Senior Vice President, Corporate Development, the Company's Vice President, Vaccine Research and the Company's Vice President Finance, Chief Accounting Officer all achieved their individual goals on an aggregate basis.